ayyoob/mud-ie/README.md

 # mud-ie
-SDN based system to translate MUD profile to flow rules using Faucet as a controller
+SDN based system to translate Manufacturer Usade Description(MUD) to flow rules using Faucet as a controller.

 # Prerequisite
 LibPcap (install tcpdump)